mjmartin62/mjmartin62/README.md

 🚀 **Engineer | Problem Solver | Systems Integrator**

 I'm a curious engineer specializing in Python, embedded systems, and electro-mechanical automation.
-With a knack for solving complex problems, I create innovative projects that bridge hardware and software seamlessly both for self exploration and professionally.
+With a knack for solving complex problems, I create innovative systems that bridge hardware and software seamlessly both for self exploration and professionally.

 ## 🌟 About Me

-- 🔭 Currently working on: Studying LLM behavior with a robotic articulator
+- 🔭 Currently working on: Testing LLM behavior with a robotic articulator
-- 📚 Currently Learning: Sensor Fusion and Real-Time Systems
+- 📚 Currently Learning: Sensor Fusion and TinyML with Real-Time Systems
-- ⚡ Fun fact: I enjoy building physical systems that move and interact autonomously
+- ⚡ Fun fact: I enjoy building physical systems that move and interact with thier environment autonomously

 ## 🛠 Skills and Tools